HashtagBe/slate/source/includes/_authentication.md

 ### Access Rights

 This is only accessible to the user who is resetting their password.
 It requires an API token in the request header.
+Note this is not available to users who log in with Facebook or Medikey.